Are there cat breeds with round ears?

 However, you need to be careful with the ears since they are sensitive due to the curling.

 This is another cat breed with bent ears.
-But instead of folding backward like in the American Curls, they fold forwards, giving them an owl-like appearance.
+But instead of folding backward like in the American Curls, they fold forward, giving them an owl-like appearance.

 Scottish Folds originated in Perthshire, Scotland, and the first Scottish Fold was known as Susie.